 Once you file a statement with a credit reporting bureau, the bureau must include the explanation—or a summary of it—in any report that has that information.
 If the reporting bureau assists you in writing the description of what happened, it may limit your statement to 100 words.
 Otherwise, there's no specific word limit.

 But you should try to keep your comment to 100 words or less.
 That way, the bureau is more likely to use your unedited statement.
 If your explanation is lengthy, the bureau will probably condense your information to just a few sentences or codes.
 To avoid this problem, keep your statement clear and concise.
 For example, you might say something like, "The delinquent accounts showing on my credit report were because I lost my job due to COVID-19.
-I intend to make up the payments as soon as I can."
+I now have a new job."

 If you need advice about how to manage your debts so that you can protect your credit, consider speaking with a nonprofit credit counseling agency, like those affiliated with the National Foundation for Credit Counseling.
 A credit counselor can discuss strategies with you, as well as let you know about different ways to reduce your debt and other financial obligations.
 You should, however, avoid for-profit debt relief services.